erinburns/reacttv/README.md

 # reacttv
 Practicing React 16 by making a TV out of an Etch-a-Sketch.
 Learning about state vs. stateless components and trying out a bit of Materialize CSS.
+Responsive and mobile first always.